 And very often, they choose not to.
 A 2013 survey suggested that more than 40% of LGBTQIA+ workers in STEM were not out to their colleagues, and found that most respondents couldn’t name a single LGBTQIA+ faculty member at the universities where they got their own degrees.
 Invisibility is a major issue for individuals of sexual or gender minorities.

-It’s been empirically shown that diverse perspectives improve the quality of teamwork; however, personal details are often considered secondary to the scientific endeavor.
-It can be seen as unprofessional to be open about one’s sexual or gender identity, but if one doesn’t see themselves reflected and welcomed in a space, they’re less likely to bring their whole selves to the space, and over time, less likely to bring themselves to the space at all.
+Research has shown that diverse perspectives improve the quality of teamwork; however, personal details are often considered secondary to the scientific endeavor.
+It can be seen as unprofessional to be open about one’s sexual or gender identity, but if one doesn’t see themselves reflected and welcomed in a space, they’re less likely to feel comfortable contributing to the space, and over time, less likely to bring themselves to the space at all.
+A survey of more than 1,000 physical scientists found that 30% of LGBTQIA+ scientists and half of transgender scientists said they’d considered leaving their workplace because of an unfriendly or hostile environment.

 Leakage in the pipeline